NorouziMilad/opener/README.md

 ### How does it work

-- This program depends on projects that already exist on your system, and you need to give the tool the name of your project (folder) so that it can search the HOME path and save it to itself.
+- This program depends on projects that already exist, and you need to give the opener_cli the name of your project (folder) so that it can search the HOME path and save it to itself.

-- After introducing the project to the opener, if a code-editor (such as vscode) is installed on your system, it will display it to you and after selecting that project, it will open with that code-editor.
+- After introducing the project to the opener_cli, if a code-editor (such as VScode) is installed on your system, it will display it to you and after selecting that project, it will open with that code-editor.

 - When you first open a project with a code-editor, this code-editor is registered for that project and you do not have to select the code-editor for subsequent times.

 ## Installation

-# To install
+### To install

 ```bash
 curl -sSL https://raw.githubusercontent.com/NorouziMilad/opener/master/install.sh | bash